Glasgow Recycling and Renewable Energy Centre (GRREC)

-Glasgow City Council handles circa 222,000 tonnes of household waste every year, of which 72% was sent to landfill in 2016.
+Glasgow City Council handles 350,000 tonnes of waste every year, of which 72% used to be sent to landfill.
 As landfill tax continues to rise alongside ambitious Scottish Government zero waste targets, the council has been planning for change.
 These changes are underpinned by waste reduction, re-use, enhanced recycling rates, and recovering renewable energy from residual waste.

-Detailed plans prepared by leading recycling, renewable energy and sustainable waste company Viridor, for the new facility, will regenerate the existing Glasgow City Council waste facility at Polmadie, on the South side of the city.
+- Regenerated the existing Glasgow City Council waste facility at Polmadie, on the South side of the city

-Alongside improvements to recycling, an extensive community benefits package will be established.
-This scheme will create 250 new jobs, including 25 apprentices, support local social enterprises, and small and medium sized businesses throughout the building programme and beyond.
+Alongside improvements to recycling, an extensive community benefits package has been established.
+This scheme has created over 250 new jobs, including 17 apprentices, supporting local social enterprises, and small and medium sized businesses throughout the building programme and beyond.